 Many colonial town centres have been completely rearranged by later planning and although towns close to Sydney such as Windsor, Campbelltown and Penrith retain substantial buildings of the colonial period, whatever spatial relationship their town centres had with the surrounding land is being or has been developed away.
-Now the same short sightedness could destroy Camden, and should this happen there will be no intact colonial towns as old or as close to Sydney remaining as a window into Australia's earliest European history.
-(Criterion f).
+Short sightedness today could destroy Camden, and should this happen there will be no intact colonial towns as old or as close to Sydney remaining as a window into Australia's earliest European history.

-Camden, a beloved and valued township, its entrenched culture developed over generations and its people's strong sense of place present an important societal reference point of how a community responds when it is subject to pressures of current and future development and change in its settled way of life.
+The present esteem in which Camden is held and its special heritage qualities demand a careful balance between necessary development and the perpetuation of the town's unique and treasured historical character.
 The town, particularly being so close to Sydney, can establish a benchmark case of how much local and state governments respect the ideals of settled communities of citizens and our heritage, which has long term societal value and economic value in tourism, when faced with pressure from developers seeking short term gains.
-(Criterion f).